soyasis/gpt3-procurement-classifier-api/README.md

 ## Notes
 - See `prompt.txt` for reference on the prompt text that I used.
+- There is a limit on the quota for the API usage, too much use will lead to blocking the requests to avoid further costs.
 - This is not intended as a working solution but as a demonstration of its possibilities.